-Between the 18th September and the 3rd of October something quite incredible happens in Munich, Germany.
-Lovers of beers, Bavaria and general parties descend into creating one of the best party packages around!
+Between the 17th September and 3rd of October something incredible happens in Munich, Germany.
+Lovers of beer, Bavaria and general festivities flock together and create one of the best parties in the world!

 More than just beer and pork knuckles, there’s a wealth of historical and cultural background behind the world’s biggest beer festival.
 The first Oktoberfest was held in October in the year 1810, in honour of the Bavarian Crown Prince Ludwig's marriage to Princess Therese von Sachsen-Hildburghausen.
-The celebrations were repeated and gradually the festival was prolonged and moved forward into September – now starting on the 4th Saturday of the month.
+The celebrations were repeated and gradually the festival was prolonged and moved forward into September.
 During the opening ceremony landlords, brewery staff, beer hall bands and beer hall waitresses (in the sexiest of traditional costumes – Dirndls!) parade, with the first barrel of beer tapped by the Lord Mayor at midday with a resounding 'Ozapft is!' - the keyword for everyone to start partying!
 One of the largest parties on earth and a celebration of Bavarian culture; fab beer, great food, a giant carnival and awesome music are central to the festivities.
 Bands perform in each tent mixing older German songs with more well-known contemporary music, whilst traditional Oompah bands play their brassy, grin-inducing variety of tunes, keeping the party going way past dark.

 Each of the 6 main breweries in Munich have at least one 'tent' at the Beerfest grounds, along with various other temporary structures erected to keep the estimated 7 million visitors fed and watered, creating some mind dazzling stats in the process:

 - 7,100,000 litres of beer at the Beerfest grounds alone